On a beautiful late-summer day, visitors flocked to Knowle West to take part in two special events programmed for Bristol Open Doors Day.

-People who used to live in the neighbourhood enjoyed returning and sharing memories, others who had never been before commented on how different the neighbourhood was to the way the media often portrays it.
-Everyone was enthused and intrigued to see how the art works would develop ready to be shared on October 17th, as part of the Festival of the Future City.
+People who used to live in the neighbourhood enjoyed returning and sharing memories, others who had never been before commented on how different the neighbourhood was to the way it can be portrayed.
+Everyone was enthused and intrigued to see how the artworks would develop ready to be shared on Thursday 17 October, as part of the Festival of the Future City.

 The events were part of KWMC’s creative programme 100 Years of Knowle West Style.
 100 Years is part of the wider Homes For Heroes 100, city-wide projects marking a century of council housing coordinated by Bristol Cultural Development Partnership.Homes For Heroes 100 is supported by the National Lottery Heritage Fund and Bristol City Council.